SUSE/ha-sap-terraform-deployments/azure/README.md

 # Specifications

 In order to deploy the environment, different configurations are available through the terraform variables.
-This variables can be configured using a `terraform.tfvars` file.
+These variables can be configured using a `terraform.tfvars` file.
 An example is available in [terraform.tfvars.example](./terraform.tvars.example).
 To find all the available variables check the [variables.tf](./variables.tf) file.

 ## QA deployment